Friday the 13th: The Series: Premise

 Most of the stories in the series deal with people using the cursed objects' magic for personal gain or for revenge.
 To use the objects' magic powers, a human sacrifice is required, and the victim must be killed by the object itself or in some particular manner related to the object's history.
 In many episodes, the benefits are only temporary and owner is forced to keep using the object to regain or retain them ("A Cup of Time", "Master of Disguise", "Spirit of Television", "Face of Evil", "Better Off Dead", "The Sweetest Sting").
 In some cases, attempting to abandon the object subjects the owner to some unendurable or fatal affliction ("Stick It in Your Ear", "Read My Lips").
 Some objects are sentient and intelligent, such as the doll ("The Inheritance") and the radio ("And Now the News").
 Others do not actually speak but demonstrate intelligence and awareness in other ways ("Spirit of Television", "The Playhouse") or confer intelligence on other inanimate things ("Read My Lips", "Double Exposure", "Wax Magic"), or summon intelligent, malevolent entities ("The Pirate's Promise", "Femme Fatale", "Shadow Boxer", "Demon Hunter").
 Still others function without intelligence, mechanically dispensing a certain benefit in response to human sacrifice ("Root of All Evil", "The Mephisto Ring", "The Prisoner", "Brain Drain").
 Occasionally, there would be an object-free episode in which the trio would confront their uncle's spirit or some other Satanic evildoer ("The Prophecy", "Hellowe'en", "Wedding in Black").

 Like other sci-fi/horror shows in syndication in the late 1980s (such as War of the Worlds and Freddy's Nightmares), Friday the 13th: The Series pushed the limits of "acceptable content", featuring violence on par with that of the R-rated horror movies of the time.
 Certain episodes such as "Night Prey" also depicted a level of sexuality that was taboo for network television.

-Second and third season

 The second season saw the introduction of Johnny Ventura (played by Steve Monarque).
 He helps recover the relics and eventually replaces Ryan permanently in the third season.
 A romantic interest between Johnny and Micki is hinted at, but not realized.